Ersanio/snes-assembly-book/docs/programming/loading-and-storing.md

 LDY #$03
 STY $0001
 ```
 Would store the number $03 into RAM address $7E0001, by utilizing the Y register.
 To use the X register, use LDX and STX.
-As for why the address is $0001 instead of $7E0001, see the end of the chapter for an explanation.
+As for why the address is $0001 instead of $7E0001, please refer to this chapter: [Shorter addresses](./shorter-addresses.md)

 ## STZ
 There is another opcode which stores the number $00 into addresses directly.